BatturM/stunning-octo-spoon/README.md

 # Readme
-This is a simple file with typo.
+This is a simple file with a typo.